miguelmarcondesf/activerecord-tenanted/GUIDE.md

     - [ ] make sure we read from the schema cache dump file when untenanted
     - [ ] test production eager loading of the schema cache from dump files
   - [ ] feature to turn off automatic creation/migration
-    - make sure we pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating
+    - pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating
+  - [ ] UntenantedConnectionPool should peek at its stack and if it happened during schema cache load, output a friendly message to let people know what to do

 - [ ] think about race conditions
   - maybe use a file lock to figure it out?